lexigonzal/Gonzalez-MADA-project/code/analysis-code/README.md

 # analysis-code

-This folder contains  an R script with a bit of a statistical analysis.
-This is only implemented as an R script, no Quarto version.
+This folder contains a quarto file with all statistical analysis code.
+There are changes to variables so please run the code in order.
+Make sure proccessing file and eda file have been ran prior to running this code.